 As part of the 2022-2024 Compensation Program the Compensation Committee, together with the CEO of the Corporation, developed a set of individualized scorecards for all senior executives.
-Each scorecard set out (i) an individualized set of quantitative annual target Performance Milestones which must be achieved for the applicable cash award; and (ii) an individualized set of quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance".
+Each scorecard set out: (i) an individualized set of quantitative annual target Performance Milestones which must be achieved for the applicable cash award; and (ii) an individualized set of quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance".
 For qualitative metrics, the Compensation Committee set appropriate methods of evaluation to determine whether a specific metric had been met believing that the use of scorecards enhanced transparency and better aligned executive compensation with the Corporation's fiscal year performance.
 The Compensation Committee reviewed and revised the scorecards of the CEO on an annual basis and the CEO of the Corporation reviewed and revised the other senior executive scorecards on an annual basis.

-In making compensation recommendations for senior employees, the Compensation Committee relied on the CEO to determine if any changes were required to the individualized scorecards and performed an annual assessment of any changes in (i) the qualitative annual target Performance Milestones which must have been achieved for the applicable cash award and (ii) the quantitative annual target milestones which must have been achieved in order for a cash award to be made for "extraordinary performance" each year in connection with year-end compensation decisions.
+In making compensation recommendations for senior executives, the Compensation Committee relied on the CEO to determine if any changes were required to the individualized scorecards and performed an annual assessment of any changes in: (i) the qualitative annual target Performance Milestones which must have been achieved for the applicable cash award; and (ii) the quantitative annual target milestones which must have been achieved in order for a cash award to be made for "extraordinary performance" each year in connection with year-end compensation decisions.
 See "Corporate Governance - Governance, Sustainability and Nominating Committee".
-The scorecards also include diversity, equity and inclusion metrics based on the promotion and advancement of deserving high achievers.
-On an annual basis, Sprott will target for advancement at least one or more deserving female and BIPOC individuals to the position of managing partner or senior managing partner to the extent leadership opportunities arise.